Eric Norstad: Patrons and exhibits

 The City of Sausalito commissioned Norstad to make a large drinking fountain in honor of former San Francisco Madam and Sausalito Mayor Sally Stanford.
 The unusual historic landmark is on the waterfront between the Hotel Sausalito and the Sausalito Yacht Club.
 It is inscribed with "Have a drink on Sally" and has a runoff for the water leading to a long knee level basin that reads "Have a drink on Leland" in honor of Stanford's beloved dog.

-Harrah's Lake Tahoe Hotel commissioned a huge relief mural of Sierra Nevada scenery.

-A New Mexico hotel commissioned 695 lamp bases.

-The City of San Francisco commissioned a ceramic plaque honoring Mary Ellen Pleasant who ran the San Francisco terminus of The Underground Railway and was also a madam.

-Lark Creek Inn in Larkspur, California commissioned hundreds of serving platters and plates.

-Norstad pots are in the permanent collection at the Portland Art Museum.

-Norstad's first one-man show was held in 1954 at the Contemporary Crafts Gallery in Portland, Oregon.

-Oakland Museum of California has an Eric Norstad decorative plate in their collection.
+The Oakland Museum of California has an Eric Norstad decorative plate in their collection.